Dream (character): Speech

 Dream's speech is usually portrayed as white text in black, wavy-edged speech bubbles bordered in white.
 The text is capitalized normally (sentence case), in stark contrast to other characters' speech, generally in block caps text.

+Aliases

+Throughout the series, Dream is referred to by various aliases, including Morpheus, Oneiros, the Shaper, the Shaper of Form, Lord of the Dreaming, Dreamweaver, the Dream King, Dream-Sneak, the Cat of Dreams, Murphy, Kai'ckul and Lord L'Zoril, who is the anthropomorphic personification of dreams.

 Personality

 Although he is ultimately a heroic character, Dream is sometimes slow to understand humor, occasionally insensitive, often self-obsessed, and very slow to forgive a slight.
 He has a long history of failed amours, and is both shown and implied to have reacted harshly to the women therein.
 Both his mother, Night, and his siblings have commented that Dream has always wanted and always failed at finding a partner.
 As Mervyn Pumpkinhead remarks: "He's gotta be the tragic figure standing out in the rain, mournin' the loss of his beloved.
 So down comes the rain, right on cue.
 In the meantime everybody gets dreams full of existential angst and wakes up feeling like hell.
 And we all get wet".
 Near the end of the Brief Lives story arc, Desire says of Dream: "He's stuffy, stupid, and thinks he knows everything, and there's just something about him that gets on my nerves".
 There is a long-standing enmity between Dream and Desire, stemming from Desire's possible involvement in the failure of one of Dream's amours (seen in Endless Nights).
 It is implied that before his imprisonment he was crueler and more blind to his flaws, and much of The Sandman is focused on his desire to atone for his past behavior (e.g., helping past lovers Calliope and Nada).
 Dream reacts strongly to perceived insult; he banishes Nada to Hell for rejecting him and expresses outrage when Hob Gadling suggests that he seeks companionship.